revolist/revogrid-docs/pivot/react-pivot-table.md

 title: React Pivot Table Component
 description: Add a production-ready React Pivot Table Component with drag-and-drop fields, custom aggregations, totals, linked charts, export, saved layouts, and client- or server-side data models.
 outline: deep
+commercialFaqKeys:
+  - plan-difference
+  - trial
+  - source-access
+faq:
+  heading: React Pivot Table Component FAQ
+  items:
+    - q: Does RevoGrid Pivot work with React?
+      a: Yes.
+Use <code>@revolist/react-datagrid</code> for property and ref integration, then install Pivot through the normal RevoGrid plugin contract.
+    - q: Can users drag fields between Rows, Columns, Values, and Filters?
+      a: Yes.
+Enable the Pivot configurator or field panel and persist controlled changes from <code>pivot-config-update</code>.
+    - q: Does it support custom aggregations and repeated measures?
+      a: Yes.
+Dimensions can register application-defined aggregator functions, and a field can appear more than once in Values with a stable measure ID.
+    - q: Can the React component export to Excel?
+      a: The Pivot helper produces Excel-friendly CSV from the committed analytical model.
+Use the Pro Excel layer when native XLSX workbook features are required.
+    - q: Can it use a server-side analytical engine?
+      a: Yes.
+RevoGrid Pivot exposes server-side contracts for application-owned analytical APIs, warehouses, OLAP services, and custom backends.
 head:
   - - meta
     - name: keywords